siznax/wptools/README.rst

 - get an HTML or plain text "extract" (lead or summary)
 - get a representative image, pageimage, thumbnail
 - get an Infobox as a python dictionary
-- get selected Wikidata properties
-- get a Wikidata item by title
+- get any/all Wikidata by title
 - get info in any language
 - get random info